vkohaupt/vokoscreenNG/README.md

 ## Code Contributions
-If you want to contribute code, you are free to do so.
+If you want to contribute code, please ask beforehand whether your idea finds harmony.
 Your source code must be in separate files and published under the MIT-License.
 Every file must include the License-header.
-And please ask beforehand whether your idea finds harmony.
 The License-header can be found here: https://github.com/vkohaupt/vokoscreenNG/blob/3.0/Third-Party-License/MIT-License